How to Build a Football Helmet Display Case

 Use a routing tool with a small head piece to create a small groove around the pencil marks of your original markings.
 Gently push the head piece into the wood and use the ruler to help keep the lines straight.
 Clear away any wood debris and stain the wood board with a high quality wood stain.
 Apply an even layer with a small paintbrush.
 Leave it to dry.

 Step 3 - Cut Glass

 Take a large piece of plexiglass.
-You will need to cut 5 pieces from it.
-Use a ruler to make 5 sections of 1 foot by 1 foot squares on the plexiglass.
+You will need to cut five pieces from it.
+Use a ruler to make five sections of one-foot by one-foot squares on the plexiglass.
 These are only guide measurements.
 If you want more space around the football helmet, compensate for this when you make your markings.
 Use a glass cutter to create score lines on the plexiglass.
 You will be able to snap the glass with your hands or fingers.
 Use a piece of emery cloth to smooth out the edges of each piece of glass.

 Step 4 - Assemble the Glass

 Start by applying a long layer of holding sealant across one edge of a piece of glass.
 Gently attach another piece of glass by pressing it against the sealant or glue.
 Use holding clamps as you work as these will keep the plastic squares in place while you allow the sealant to dry.
 Carry on attaching the pieces of glass together and use the holding clamps until you have a box with no lid.
 Apply sealant all around the top edges of the open box and lay the final piece over the top.
 Use a cloth to rub away any areas of excess sealant.
 Allow to dry.

 Finish by gently lifting your plexiglass display case and fitting it into the grooves on the wood board.
 You can seal this plexiglass onto the board but this will mean your football helmet will be encased permanently.
 Take a small amount of glass polish and rub each side of the plexiglass display for a brand new finish.